sireton/sireton.github.io/_posts/2026-03-05-WingData-Write-Up.md

 ## Overview

 > **Difficulty:** `Easy` &nbsp;|&nbsp; **OS:** `Linux` &nbsp;|&nbsp; **Season:** `Season 10`

-> ⚠️ **This machine is currently active on HackTheBox.** Flags and sensitive details have been redacted in accordance with HTB policy.
-This write-up is intentionally high-level in areas to avoid spoiling the experience for others.

 WingData is an Easy Linux machine from HackTheBox Season 10.
 It covers a realistic attack chain involving service enumeration, a recently disclosed unauthenticated RCE vulnerability, offline credential cracking, and a modern exploit technique to escalate privileges to root.